Topical Class One-frame Challenge

-The Tasmanian Philatelic Society will be offering a special One-frame Topcial Class challenge as part of the Hobart 20/20 Stamp and Postcard Exhibition, .
+The Tasmanian Philatelic Society will be offering a special One-frame Topical Class challenge as part of the Hobart 20/20 Stamp and Postcard Exhibition, .

-16-sheet entries based on this class will can be submitted and in addition to the standard prizes and awards for all entries, wil be eligible to compete for a special prize for the class.
+16-sheet entries based on this class can be submitted and in addition to the standard prizes and awards for all entries, will be eligible to compete for a special prize for the class.

 About the Topical Class

 The Topical Class provides collectors with the opportunity to exhibit material by topic or subject.
 The items in the exhibit are connected by the subject shown and not by a thematic theme or a Traditional country treatment.